EliMahMD/roi2bb/README.md

 ### Example Usage

-##CLI
+Here’s an example of how to use the `roi2bb` class to convert ROIs to YOLO format:

+## CLI
 ```bash
 python roi2bb.py path_to_nifti_file path_to_json_folder path_to_output_file
 ```
 ## Python API
-Here’s an example of how to use the `roi2bb` class to convert ROIs to YOLO format:

 ```bash
 from roi2bb.converter import roi2bb